Breaking Glass (Once Upon a Time)

 "Breaking Glass" is the fifth episode of the fourth season of the American fantasy drama series Once Upon a Time, which aired on October 26, 2014.

 In this episode Emma Swan and Regina Mills search for both Elsa and the Snow Queen, while flashbacks show Emma meeting Lily.

+Title card

+A bridge of ice crystallizes in the forest.

 Plot

-Opening sequence

-The ice bridge created by Elsa is featured in the forest.

 Event chronology

 The Land Without Magic events take place in 1998, after "Snow Drifts", and the year before "Lily" and the flashbacks with Ingrid and young Emma in "Shattered Sight".
 The Storybrooke events take place after "The Apprentice".

 In the Characters' Past

 In Emma Swan's previous life as a teen in our world, it is 1998 in Hopkins, Minnesota, and she is shoplifting Pop Tarts.
 She is then saved by another girl, who uses a lie to keep store security from arresting her.
 Afterwards, the girl tells Emma she needs a stolen credit card to steal smarter, and when they see a man chasing after them, a van pulls up, allowing them to escape.
 The girl then introduces herself to Emma as Lily.
 Later on Lily sees Emma eating her sandwich fast, as Emma explains that bigger kids would steal food at the orphanage, and added that she ran away from Boston after Cecilia (who was previously seen driving away from the orphanage in a flashback from the previous season) found a family, while Lily admits that the person chasing them was from Social Services.
 The two then spot a lake that featured homes and break into one of them.
 After taking break from playing video games, Lily shows Emma a star on her wrist and makes her a copy.
 Lily then asks Emma to swear to her that they be friends for life.
 Emma then finds a video recorder and they make a tape of themselves.

 Later that night, Emma wakes up and tells Lily that someone has shown up in the house.
 As Emma takes a poker from the fireplace, the person with the flashlight is revealed to be Lily's father, and Emma is stunned that Lily lied to her.
 It turns out Lily's parents were worried sick about her.
 As Emma is about to be taken into custody by Social Services, she refuses Lily's note, wipes the drawn star from her wrist and walks away.